tinacms/tinacms-site/docs/gatsby/manual-setup.md

 ---
+title: Manual Setup
 id: /gatsby/manual-setup
-title: Manual Setup
 prev: /gatsby/quickstart
 next: /gatsby/content-editing
 ---

 Learn how to setup Tina on an existing Gatsby site.

+After this guide you will have installed and added the TinaCMS sidebar to your project.
+However, this won't make your content editable.
+Go to the [next guide](/gatsby/edit-content) to learn how to make content editable.

+Assumptions: This guide assumes you have the Gatsby CLI installed, Node & a package manager.

-Don't have a site yet?
+Note: Don't have a site yet?
 Refer to the [quickstart page](/gatsby/quickstart).
-This guide assumes you have the Gatsby CLI installed, Node & a package manager.

-This page will guide you through installing and configuring Tina onto your project, however this won't make the content editable right away.
-[Go here](/gatsby/edit-content) to learn how to make content editable.

 ## Installation